Managing any business is not easy, but owning an independent pharmacy can even be more demanding.

 Pharmacies must find their way in a new industry landscape as healthcare goes digital and trends like personalized care, wellness, and transparent pricing become prominent.
 As you focus on growing your own pharmacy business, it’s important to identify key challenges and new opportunities.

-Here are 5 common issues your independent pharmacy is likely to deal with and what you can do about them.
+Here are 5 challenges facing independent pharmacies that your pharmacy is likely to deal with and what you can do about them.

 Adapting to a digital world